Sabicool/Medicine/01 Disciplines/Cardiology/Presenting Complaints/Arrhythmias.md

 - Heart rate
 	- Take the patient's pulse, listen to the apex beat or read the ECG rhythm strip
 	- Feel for the volume of the pulse and its regularity
+- ECG
 	- Does the ECG also demonstrate ischaemic changes?
 	- Steps in assessing a tachycardia in an ECG:
 		1. Wide vs narrow complex (narrow = SVT, wide = VT)
 		2. Regular vs irregular
 		3. P waves and origin
+	- Broad-complex tachycardia in an older patient, or in any patient with known prior myocardial ischaemia, is probably VT and should be treated as such
+- Blood pressure
+	- If hypotensive can be due to:
+		- Hypotension with a compensatory tachycardia (usually sinus, but may be AF)
+		- Tachycardia causing hypotension (most commonly VT, AF with RVR and SVT)
+- Respiratory rate
+	- Consider if the patient has APO
+## Management
+### Immediate Management